-Children and Adolescents
+Children & Adolescents

 Investment in child and adolescent health has a triple benefit; for young people today, for tomorrow’s adults, and for the next generation.
 Despite evidence that hints at the considerable prevalence and burden of pain in children, research aimed at understanding causes, impacts and management has been neglected.
 The Children and Adolescents theme will generate and disseminate evidence to help parents, carers and health professionals better understand and treat pain in young people.